-Solving environmental health challenges requires interdisciplinary expertise from dozens of fields.
-We rely on a global network of experts and organizations in the fields of environmental health, toxicology, public health, chemistry, social science, geology, ecology, biology, medicine, engineering, occupational safety, and more to collaborate on projects.
+Solving environmental health challenges requires interdisciplinary expertise.
+We rely on a global network of experts and organizations to collaborate on projects.
 This allows us to bring the best expertise to the places we work and gives people opportunities to work on challenging and rewarding projects around the world.

 The Environmental Health Council (EHC) is an international, interdisciplinary, non-profit organization dedicated to identifying, evaluating, and remediating environmental contaminants.
 Presently, EHC is focusing on mercury contamination in the Andean region, specifically in the cities of Huancavelica, Peru, and Potosí, Bolivia.
 EHC collaborates to develop and implement innovative, integrated, culturally relevant, mutually reinforcing, and measurable programs to reduce individual and community exposures to mercury.
 EHC serves as a member of the Global Mercury Partnership of the United Nations Environment Program, EHC integrates the multicultural, multidisciplinary expertise of its members who share a commitment to addressing specific environmental health challenges.